xxdydx/Learny-LMS/README.md

 The app should now be running locally on `localhost:3000`.

 The website should be now be live and connected with the backend server and database.

+### Some errors that may occur during the setup process

+1. `PostgreSQL: Role postgres does not exist`
+This error can possibly happen in MacOS systems, to fix this you may follow the steps outlined in this [Stack Overflow article](https://stackoverflow.com/questions/33339246/postgresql-role-postgres-does-not-exist)